 Are you staying in Buenos Aires and you have some extra days or just want to explore more?
 Here we give you the best day trips from Buenos Aires.
-All selected and checked by locals.
-We only suggest you the places that will give you the true Argentina feeling.
+All were selected and checked.
+I only suggest to you the places that will give you the true Argentina feeling.

 Day trips from Buenos Aires

 I selected the best day trips from Buenos Aires and listed them up.
 There is no number one, but it’s your choice and what you like to do.
 Get to know the Argentinian culture better.

 Tigre Delta: the day trip from Buenos Aires

 One of the most famous day trips from Buenos Aires is Tigre.
 Tigre is located at the river delta of Rio Paraná.
 What makes Tigre so special?
 It gives you the feeling of Venice in Argentina.
 Take a boat trip in the river delta, enjoy an Asado, and wander around in the local market “Puerto de Frutos”.

 The water theme park “Aquafan” is located in Tigre as also a normal theme park “Parque de la Costa”.

 You can take a train departing from the train station “Retiro”.
 There is every hour a train to Tigre for the price of USD 1.